 In connection with the Merger, each of the 17,250,000 publicly-traded warrants ("Public Warrants") and 11,533,333 private placement warrants ("Private Placement Warrants" and, together with the Public Warrants, the "Common Stock Warrants") issued to Reinvent Sponsor, LLC (the "Sponsor") in connection with RTP's initial public offering and subsequent overallotment were converted into an equal number of warrants that entitle the holder to purchase one share of the Company's Common stock, par value \$0.0001 ("Common Stock") at an exercise price of \$11.50 per share, subject to adjustments, and will expire five years after the completion of the Merger or earlier upon redemption or the Company's liquidation.
 Once the Common Stock Warrants become exercisable, the Company may redeem the outstanding Common Stock Warrants subject to certain Common Stock price and other conditions as defined in the Warrant Agreement between RTP and Continental Stock Transfer & Trust Company ("Warrant Agreement") and the Sponsor Agreement by and among the Company, Sponsor and RTP ("Sponsor Agreement").
-During the three months ended March 31, 2024, no Common Stock Warrants were exercised.
+During the three months ended March 31, 2025, no Common Stock Warrants were exercised.

-The Private Placement Warrants were initially recognized as a liability on August 10, 2021, at a fair value of 1.9 million.
-For the three months ended March 31, 2024 and 2023, the Private Placement Warrant liability was remeasured to fair value as of March 31, 2024 and 2023, resulting in gain of \$5.1 million and a loss of \$1.9 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.
+The Private Placement Warrants were initially recognized as a liability on August 10, 2021, at a fair value of \$21.9 million.
+For the three months ended March 31, 2025 and 2024, the Private Placement Warrant liability was remeasured to fair value as of March 31, 2025 and 2024, resulting in gain of \$9.1 million and a gain of \$5.1 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.

-The Public Warrants were initially recognized as a liability on August 10, 2021 at a fair value of \$2.8 million.
-For the three months ended March 31, 2024 and 2023, the public warrant liability was remeasured to fair value based upon the market price as of March 31, 2024 and 2023, resulting in a gain of \$7.6 million and a loss of \$2.9 million, respectively, classified within the gain (loss) from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.
+The Public Warrants were initially recognized as a liability on August 10, 2021 at a fair value of \$32.8 million.
+For the three months ended March 31, 2025 and 2024, the public warrant liability was remeasured to fair value based upon the market price as of March 31, 2025 and 2024, resulting in a gain of \$13.6 million and a gain of \$7.6 million, respectively, which is included within the gain from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.